-I got started in Slow Scan TV (or SSTV) when I first heard about it back in 1995.
+I started in Slow Scan TV (or SSTV) in 1995.
 I began by using a shortwave radio and a Commodore 64 computer to decode the images.
-I was hooked after I received my first image off the air.

-Most of my received images are acquired on the HF frequencies.
-But not all of them.
-Over the years I have gradually upgraded my SSTV abilities to include Amateur Satellite operations.
+Over the years I have gradually upgraded my abilities to include Amateur Satellite operations.

 SSTV on the International Space Station

 You heard that right!
-The International Space Station has SSTV equipment on board.
+The International Space Station has Slow Scan equipment on board.
 Not only that!
-They transmit SSTV pictures on 145.8 mhz in the Amateur Radio 2 Meter Band.
-SSTV on the ISS is reserved for special occasions.
+They transmit pictures on 145.8 mhz in the Amateur Radio 2 Meter Band.
+Slow Scan TV operations aboard the ISS are special occasions.
 Both the Russian and US astronauts participate.

 NASA On The Air!

-The best source for SSTV information is the WA9TT SSTV Website run by Larry, in Appleton, Wisconsin.
+The best source for Slow Scan TV information is the WA9TT SSTV Website run by Larry, in Appleton, Wisconsin.

 I read somewhere that at least one of the newly lauched satellites will support SSTV once it’s educational mission has been fulfilled, and the satellite can be released for amateur use.
 Something to look forward to!